EAFIT-AACS/assigment2-sahian-salome-gutierrez-ossa/README.md

 4. B → b    (q,b,B)→(q,ε)
 5. S-> ε    (q,ε,ε)→(q,ε)    (Empty string: it is allowed because S is the inicial symbol)

-The algorithm starts by initializing a stack (Stack<Character) with the initial symbol S, representing the starting point of the derivation.
-In addition, it uses a List<String[]> rowsTable)list to record each step of the process, allowing to visualize how the derivation evolves from the initial sentential form to its possible acceptance.
-The input string is displayed before starting the table, handling the special case of an empty string by representing it with ε.
+S is the initial symbol.
+X and B are non-terminal symbols. a and b are terminal symbols (the only ones that can appear in the input string). ε represents the empty string.

+Initialization of the algorithm

+-A Stack is created that initially contains only the symbol S.
+-A list (rowsTable) is used to record each step of the process.
+-The input string is displayed before starting.

+Bypass processing using the stack

-String processing occurs inside a while loop, which continues to execute as long as the stack is not empty.
-At each iteration, the symbol at the top of the stack is extracted (Stack.pop()) and its value is evaluated to determine which production rule to apply.
-Four derivation rules have been defined:
+-Processing occurs inside a while loop, which is executed as long as the stack is not empty.
+At each iteration:
+-The symbol at the top of the stack is popped (Stack.pop()).
+-Check which production to apply based on the extracted symbol and the first character of the input string.
+-The stack and the input string are updated according to the applied rule.
+-The step is recorded in the table.

+Key Definitions

+Sentential Form: Represents the evolution of the string according to the grammar's production rules.

+Automaton Configuration (M): Represents the state of the automaton at any given time, in the format:

+(𝑞, remaining input,stack)

+Where:
+q → Current state
+remaining input → The symbols still to be processed in the string. stack → The symbols on the stack.

-Rule 1: S → aX
+# Rule 1:
+S→aX
-If the symbol at the top of the stack is S and the first character of the string is a, S is replaced by aX, removing a from the string and stacking X. This step is recorded in the table.
+If the stack has S at the top and the first symbol in the input string is a, we apply this rule.

+Sentential Form: S is replaced by aX, which means that the string being built now starts with a and the rest will be derived from X.

+Automaton Configuration:
+Before:
+(𝑞,𝑎α,𝑆) S is at the top and the input is a followed by more symbols (𝛼).
+After:
+(𝑞,α,𝑋) We consume a and S is replaced by X on the stack.

+# Rule 2:
-Rule 2: X → aXB
+X → aXB
-If the top is X and the chain starts with a, X is replaced by aXB, removing a from the chain and stacking X and B.
+If X is at the top and the input string starts with a, we apply this rule.

+Sentential Form:
+X is replaced by aXB, indicating that the string's structure will require a b in the future to balance the a we just consumed.

+Automaton Configuration:
+Before: (q, aα, X) X is on the stack and a is the next symbol in the input.
+After: (q, α, XB) a is consumed from the input and XB is pushed onto the stack.

+# Rule 3:
-Rule 3: X → b
+X → b
-If the top is X and the chain starts with b, X is replaced by b and moves forward in the chain without stacking new symbols.
+If X is at the top of the stack and the input string has b, we apply this rule.

+Sentential Form:

+X is replaced by b, which means we have reached the transition point where the as have ended and the bs begin.

+Automaton Configuration:
+Before: (q, bα, X)  X is on the stack and the first symbol in the input string is b.
+After: (q, α, ε) We consume b from the input and remove X from the stack.

+# Rule 4:
-Rule 4: B → b
+B → b
+When B is at the top of the stack and the input string has b, we apply this rule.

+Sentential Form:
-If the top is B and the next character is b, B is replaced by b, and the string is advanced in the chain without stacking new symbols.
+B is replaced by b, ensuring that each B on the stack is removed when we encounter its corresponding b in the input.

-The process continues until the stack is empty or no further valid derivation can be performed.
-If at the end the stack and the string are empty, the input is considered to be accepted and the table is printed with the steps followed, using the method printTable List<String[]> rows.
+Automaton Configuration:
+Before: (q, bα, B)
+B is on the stack and b is the first symbol in the input.
+After: (q, α, ε)
+We consume b from the input and remove B from the stack.

+# Rule 5
+If the stack and input string are simultaneously empty, this rule is applied to mark the string as valid.

+Sentential Form:
+The string is considered ε (empty), indicating a complete derivation.

+Automaton Configuration:
+Before: (q, ε, ε)
+Both the input and the stack are empty.
+After: (q, ε, ε)
+The string is accepted.

-Finally, if the string has been accepted, a confirmation message is displayed.
-Otherwise, a rejection message is displayed.
+Finally, if the string is accepted, a confirmation message is displayed.
+Otherwise, a rejection message is shown.

+The function imprimirTabla(filasTabla) is called, generating a table with three columns:

+-Applied Rule

+-Sentential Form (how the string evolves)

+-Automaton Configuration (q, input, stack)